 His son attended public school and graduated from Morgantown High School.

-Evan founded a company in Monongalia County that now employs 13 people, creating new jobs for West Virginians and attracting working professionals to Monongalia County.
-His company, along with six other businesses across West Virginia, offered fellowships for year-long employment to attract and retain young talent in the state.
+Evan founded a company in Monongalia County that now employs 15 people, creating new jobs for West Virginians and attracting working professionals to Monongalia County.

 His company helps local governments and organizations diversify the state economy, researches new energy opportunities, and works with water utilities across West Virginia to keep drinking water clean.